 24. Medu Vada / Vada Sambar

-Medu Vada or Vada sambar is a popular street food in Mumbai.
-This is the most loved South Indian snack across the country, I must say.
+Medu Vada or Vada Sambar is also a popular street food in Mumbai.
+This is the most loved South Indian snack across the country, I'll say.
 This is a deep-fried snack of urad dal paste.
 Vada is a simple recipe.
 You only need to soak urad dal for 4 - 6 hours.
 Then, grind it into a paste without adding any or a little water.
 Make small donut-shaped balls and deep fry them till they turn golden and crisp.

 25. Dal Vada/ Masala Dal Vada